Sundays – Common Questions

 We also provide two crèches: one to care for babies and the other for toddlers.
 These are child friendly environments with age appropriate equipment and toys with care provided by a team of CRB checked helpers.

 We have a dedicated team of teachers and helpers (all CRB checked) who have a real heart for children.
 Further information is available from the Church Office.

-At the end of the morning and evening services many people will stay to chat and catch up with one another.
+At the end of the 9.15,6:30 or before the 11.15 service many people will stay to chat and catch up with one another.

-We serve tea, coffee and biscuits.
+We serve tea, coffee and biscuits between or after the evening service.
 There is also a Welcome Point where you can get details of all our activities and ministries as well as get connected with us as your regular church.

 We are just a few steps away from most of the main university halls of residence and we are very student friendly!

 We have many students who attend our services and every week people in the church open their homes to them.
 This is a great way to get to know people in the church and other students, as well as eating fantastic food.

 We have a dedicated student page with more details and the chance to contact a student co-ordinator directly.
 Alternatively if you would like to find out what is available for International Students, click here.

 Bournemouth University and the Arts University Bournemouth (AUB) are both well known for excellence in the area of media and the arts.
 At Lansdowne we have many opportunities for students to help with our media and production teams, who each week manage live video production and simultaneous webcast of our services and produce DVDs and CDs.
 We can help train students interested in helping with live audio/visual production, camera operation and video mixing/directing.
 Get in touch via our Contact page to find out more.

 Access and Facilities for disabled people